There are two categories of people who communicate online with expectant mothers considering adoption:

 Now, wonder of wonders, miracle of miracles, you have been matched with an expectant mother, and perhaps an expectant father as well.
 Now, what do you do?

 – Always return texts, emails, or private messages promptly.
 If you need some time to think, it’s all right to say that.
 But do try to get back to them within 24 hours.

-- If you don’t understand something, try communicating in a different manner.
+– If you don’t understand something, try communicating differently.
 Maybe you don’t understand the abbreviations in text messages.
 If you’re having trouble communicating one way, try to communicate another way.

 – Understand that communicating by text might be the easiest and cheapest way for expectant parents.